 4. Barclays Bank

 With its operational base in Wilmington, Delaware, Barclays Bank is often recognized locally as “Barclays Bank Delaware.”
-This international banking powerhouse extends its services to all U.S. states, presenting a variety of banking products to cater to diverse customer needs.
+This international banking powerhouse extends its services to all U.S. states, presenting various banking products to cater to diverse customer needs.

 M&T Bank has many locations in Delaware in cities like Wilmington and New Castle.
 Even if you don’t live in an area with a physical M&T location, you can enjoy digital banking and conveniences like Zelle transfers and mobile deposits.
 When it comes to checking accounts, M&T Bank offers four options.

 Artisans’ Bank has served Delaware since 1861.
-Today, it has 12 branch locations in the First State as well as two commercial lending offices.
-Artisans’ list of personal banking products includes checking accounts, savings accounts, money market accounts, debit cards, and branded credit cards with cash back rewards.
+Today, it has 12 branch locations in the First State, as well as two commercial lending offices.

-Community Bank Delaware is exactly what it sounds like: a community bank based in Delaware.
-Since it’s locally owned and managed, it focuses on personalized customer service and community support.
+Community Bank Delaware is locally owned and managed.
+The bank focuses on personalized customer service and community support.

 Ally Bank is an online bank with competitive rates on savings accounts, money market accounts, and CDs.
 Thanks to its low overhead costs, Ally doesn’t charge monthly maintenance fees or impose minimum balance requirements.